Update: Leesa Hybrid is formerly known as Sapira

 Lying down on the soft cover, you will feel your body settle onto the foams.
 After a few seconds pass, you will feel the memory layer activate and provide additional contouring and pressure relief.
 Overall, you will sleep closer to the top of this bed rather than in it, and it will give you a gently floating, cloud-like experience.

-This bed’s aerated top layer of foam, breathable cover, and innersprings work together to promote airflow and regulate temperature, so you should not have problems with overheating.
+This bed’s aerated top layer of foam, breathable cover, and innersprings work together to promote airflow and regulate temperature, keeping the bed cool, so you should not have problems with overheating.
 Sleeping closer to the top with more of your body’s surface area exposed to the air will also help to keep you cool.

 In addition to strong support, the coil layer provides a medium-level bounce.
 Even with a memory layer in the bed, the overall responsiveness of the bed is fairly quick, so the quick responsiveness and bounce come together to ease repositioning.
 Combination sleepers who turn during the middle of the night should not have issues adjusting.

 Back sleepers can enjoy the firm support of pocketed coils that should keep their spine in good alignment while the foams contour to their spine.
-Read more about the most optimal support here.
+Read more about the most optimal support for people who sleep on their back here.

 Stomach sleepers will be well served by this slightly firmer hybrid that should keep their hips from sinking too deep and creating problems with their spine alignment.
 Why do they need firmer bed?
-Find out here if you're interested.
+Find out all about the stomach (belly) sleeper here if you're interested.

-Overall, the Sapira is a great choice for most sleepers, even those who are heavier than average.
-If the Leesa mattress interests you but you have some higher weight considerations, the Sapira is a great alternative.
+Overall, the Leesa Hybrid is a great choice for most sleepers, even those who are heavier than average.
+If the Leesa Original mattress interests you but you have some higher weight considerations, the Hybrid is a great alternative.

-The Sapira performs exceptionally well in this category compared to some other hybrid beds.
-Memory foam consistently shines with motion isolation and Sapira’s individually pocketed coil system that is wrapped in 1-inch layer of stabilizing foam works really well to keep motion from transferring from one part of the bed to the other because the coils flex independently of one another.
+Leesa Hybrid performs exceptionally well in this category compared to some other hybrid beds.
+Memory foam consistently shines with motion isolation and individually pocketed coil system that is wrapped in 1-inch layer of stabilizing foam works really well to keep motion from transferring from one part of the bed to the other because the coils flex independently of one another.

-Couples who worry about becoming a disruption to each other’s sleep at night will appreciate this bed’s excellent motion isolation.
+Couples (especially light sleepers) who worry about becoming a disruption to each other’s sleep at night will appreciate this bed’s excellent motion isolation.

 This mattress’ coil system extends edge-to-edge, which means support available in the middle also extends to the sides and is exceptional compared to many other boxed beds.
 When sitting on the side, you will notice some slight compression through the comfort layers but will feel well-supported by the coils.
 Lying down on the side should feel the same as lying in the center.